 There is a number of reasons why the freight forwarding industry has not yet been disrupted as promised.

 One of the reasons is the B2B nature of the forwarding business.
-People book tickets and taxi via app, but people do not book freight.
+People book taxi via app, but people do not book freight.
 Businesses book freight.
 And this fact takes us to a different level of transaction complexity.
 What adds more complexity, is that there are several parties involved in transportation, including government services.
 In the case of international transport, we should also count customs, cross-border laws, inspections, etc.

 To put it shortly, booking and shipping a container is 100x more complex than booking and riding a taxi.
 This is also the reason why there are so many logistics software companies on the market – the complexity and local specifics of the forwarding business make it impossible to come up with a one-size-fits-all software.